ahgamut/cosmo-gcc-plugin/README.md

 This is a `gcc` plugin written to ease porting C software to Cosmopolitan Libc.
-The general idea is to reduce manually changing the source code of any external software when attempting to build it with Cosmopolitan Libc -- ideally, you would need to customize the build process, but make zero changes to the source code.
+The general idea is to reduce manually changing the source code of any external software when attempting to build it with Cosmopolitan Libc -- ideally, you would need to customize only the build process, but make zero changes to the source code.

 Licensed under [ISC License](https://www.gnu.org/licenses/license-list.html#ISC).

+> I ended up [writing a `gcc` patch][gccpatch] with the code from this plugin.
+My patch is also licensed under ISC.
+The patched `gcc` does a lot less work than this plugin (and avoids almost all of the counterexamples) because I avoid using the macro hack and just patch the AST before the parser complains.
+(Per my current understanding, `gcc` does not provide plugin access to the program AST _during its construction in the parsing process_, which is why I wrote the patch instead.
+However, plugins provide a sufficiently large surface to figure out what a problem requires before diving into the depths of `gcc` internals.

 **Note**: this plugin has not yet been fully tested -- please check the compiled `.o` file, generated ASM, or errors in your test suite to confirm the correctness of the transformations.
 When in doubt, transform the code manually.
 See the [Counterexamples](#Counterexamples) section for more details.

-** Edit: ** I ended up [patching `gcc`][gccpatch] with the code from this plugin.
-The patched `gcc` does a lot less work than this plugin (and avoids a lot of the counterexamples) because I avoid using the macro hack and just patch the AST before the parser complains.

 ## How to use this plugin?